-- 70. Providers should contact the OfS Prevent team as per the process set out in the guidance on the OfS website at the time that a potential serious incident is identified10.
+- 70. Providers should contact the OfS as set out in the guidance on the OfS website at the time that a serious incident is identified.
 The OfS would expect to discuss the incident with the provider to ascertain the cause and nature of the incident.
 Where necessary and appropriate, we will work with partners to better understand the incident and the appropriateness of the provider's response.
 We will then agree next steps with the provider on a case-by-case basis, which may include a Prevent review meeting and any other formal reporting requirements.
 This will inform our assessment of whether or not the provider appears to have followed its policies and processes appropriately in the circumstances, and if it has learned and applied any lessons as a result. - 71.
 An incident is not in itself a sign that a provider is not exercising 'due regard' to the duty, but the management or outcome of an incident may inform our assessment of risk.
-For example, the response to the incident may demonstrate effective governance and reporting structures are in place and that policies and procedures are being followed actively. - 72.
-However where the OfS identifies concerns around risk management, that a provider is failing to formally report incidents or that there have been a repeated number of incidents, it is likely to inform our risk assessment, and may ultimately result in a change in our judgement of compliance.
-Each notification is reviewed on a case-by-case basis.
+For example, the response to the incident may demonstrate effective governance and reporting structures are in place and that policies and procedures are being followed actively.